 The purpose of the KCACTF Awards for Theatrical Design Excellence, Allied Design and Technology, and the Stage Management Fellowship are to provide student designers, technical artists and stage managers with the opportunity to exhibit their work through displays, presentations and interviews; to receive feedback from professionals working in the field; to give outstanding student work national recognition; and to provide the opportunity for student award recipients to exhibit their work at the Kennedy Center or USITT.
 Please visit the Registration Page.

 Design and Allied Design and Technology materials, and stage management prompt books are on display and open to all.
 Students wishing to present design, tech, or stage management, or should refer to the EXHIBIT INFORMATION section.
 Exhibitors may be eligible for awards described in DTM AWARDS FOR STUDENTS .
 Work in the exhibit is responded to by leading industry professionals.
 This is a great opportunity for students to showcase their work and receive professional responses.

 Stage Management at Festival

-Stage management competition finalists may gain hands-on experience by managing festival events.
+Stage management competition finalists may gain hands-on experience by managing virtual festival events.
 For more information, go here.

 Master Classes, Panels and Workshops

 Student Design Class Projects

 This year at festival students are encouraged to present the best of their Classroom Design Projects.
 Student participating are allowed to submit one designed project in any of the design areas, Lighting, Scenic, Costume, Sound.
-Students are required to bring all drafting for the design, research, developmental sketches, thumbnails and white or painted models.
+Students are required to display drafting samples for the design, research, developmental sketches, thumbnails and white or painted models.
 Sound projects will need to have all reference materials, sound samples and the finished sound cue or soundscape.
-This is a chance for you to show those class assignments, that you have stayed up all night for and work so hard on.
+This is a chance for you to show those class assignments, that you stayed up all night for and worked so hard on.
 Please visit the Registration Page.